U.S. judge narrows Dubai bank claims versus ING over investment losses

-NEW YORK (Reuters) - A U.S. judge on Friday narrowed Mashreq PSC’s (MASB.DU) claims in a lawsuit that alleged ING Groep NV ING.AS lost more than $40 million of the Dubai bank’s money by investing it in “toxic” securities.
+NEW YORK, Oct 25 (Reuters) - A U.S. judge on Friday narrowed Mashreq PSC’s claims in a lawsuit that alleged ING Groep NV lost more than $40 million of the Dubai bank’s money by investing it in “toxic” securities.

 U.S. District Judge Lorna Schofield denied ING’s bid to dismiss the complaint in its entirety, ruling that Mashreq’s breach of contract claim should stand.